Rolf Dörig

-Rolf Hugo Dörig (born 19 May 1957) is a Swiss manager.
-He is Chairman of the Board of the Swiss Life Group and the Adecco Group.
+Rolf Hugo Dörig (born 19 May 1957) is a Swiss business executive He is chairman of Swiss Life.
+He was chairman of the Adecco Group from 2009 to 2020.

+Early life

+Dörig graduated from the Cantonal School Enge and studied law at the University of Zurich, where he received his doctorate in 1985 from Max Keller.
+He earned a lawyer's license in the Canton of Zürich.
+He later attended an Advanced Management Program at Harvard Business School.

 Career

-Rolf Dörig graduated from the Cantonal School Enge and studied law at the University of Zurich, where he received his doctorate in 1985 from Max Keller.
-He earned a lawyer's license in the Canton of Zürich.
-He later studied and graduated from Harvard Business School.

-In 1986, he joined Credit Suisse Bank, where he assumed leadership roles in various business areas.
+In 1986, Dörig joined Credit Suisse Bank, where he assumed leadership roles in various business areas.
 From 2000, he was a member of the Executive Board of Credit Suisse Group and responsible for the corporate banking and retail business in Switzerland.
 In 2002, he held the office of Chairman Switzerland of the Bank.

 From November 2002 to May 2008, Dörig was President of the Executive Board of life insurer Swiss Life and from May 2008 to May 2009 Delegate of the Board of Directors.
-He has been Chairman of the Board of Directors of Swiss Life Holding AG since May 2009.
-He is also Chairman of the Board of Directors of the world's largest HR service provider the Adecco Group and for the wood producer Danzer AG.
-He is Vice President of Kaba Holding AG (security company) and member of the Board of Directors of Walter Frey Holding AG.
+He has been Chairman of the Board of Directors of Swiss Life Holding since May 2009.
+He was also Chairman of the Board of Directors of the world's largest HR service provider the Adecco Group from 2009 to 2020.
+He is a member of the supervisory board of the wood manufacturer Danzer AG.
+He was Vice President of Kaba Holding AG (security company) and is member of the Board of Directors of Walter Frey Holding AG.
 He is a member of the Executive Committee of Economiesuisse, and a member of the Executive Board of the Grasshopper Club Zürich; from 2004 to 2009, he held the presidency there.
-Dörig is a member of the Friends of the FDP, formerly as president.
+Dörig was a member of the Friends of the FDP, formerly as president.
 Later he became a member of the "Stiftung für bürgerliche Politik" (Foundation for Civic Politics) whose goal is the financing of the Swiss People's Party (SVP).
 This also made him a close confidant of the SVP leadership.
+He has been a member of the SVP since 2023.
 From 2003 to 2008, he was a board member of the Swiss Insurance Association (SVV) and from 2003 to 2014, board member of the Zurich Chamber of Commerce.
-In November 2017, Rolf Dörig was voted President of the Swiss Insurance Association (SIA).
+In November 2017, Rolf Dörig was voted President of the Swiss Insurance Association (SIA), he retired in June 2023.
 He also presided over the "Zürcher Volkswirtschaftliche Gesellschaft" (ZHVG).